bolthole/zrep/README.md

 Step 3: (put in cron, every minute if you like)  zrep -S pool1/prodfs

 And you're done!
 At least with a super-simple implementation.
-Note that this is a Korn shell script, so you will need /bin/ksh on your system.

 ## Full documentation
 Many, many more options and features are documented, at